Now United: 2022: Wave Your Flag World Tour, Forever United, Member Changes

-On July 6, VEVO, a post on its Instagram page summing up the Top 10 music video of the year, reached number 6 on this list with the group's single "Jump".
-On July 27, the group's logo changed across all their social media platforms, resulting in TikTok, Instagram, and Twitter as well.
-On August 5, 2022, Sabina announced she had given birth to a healthy baby boy named Enzo, who was born on August 4.
-She departed from Now United to take care of her son and all the maternity things.
-On August 8, they announced that their newest single "Like Me" would soon debut, the song was remixed by Eric Kupper.
-On August 10, the single "Like Me" was released on the PRO MOTION website in a 5-minute version and a radio edit which is 3 minutes long.
+On 6 July, VEVO, in a post on its Instagram page summing up the Top 10 music videos of the year, reached number 6 on this list with the group's single "Jump".
+On 27 July, the group's logo changed across all their social media platforms, resulting in TikTok, Instagram, and Twitter as well.
+On 5 August 2022, Sabina announced she had given birth to a healthy baby boy named Enzo, who was born on 4 August.
+She took a break from Now United to take care of her son and all the maternity things.
+On 8 August, they announced that their newest single "Like Me" would soon debut, the song was remixed by Eric Kupper.
+On 10 August, the single "Like Me" was released on the PRO MOTION website in a 5-minute version and a radio edit which is 3 minutes long.
 PRO MOTION also served as a producer on the single and music video.
-On August 16, a dance video version of the group's newest single "Like Me" was released on their YouTube channel.
-On August 17, filming/work began for the upcoming musical.
-On August 19, the official music video for the single "Like Me" was released.
+On 16 August, a dance video version of the group's newest single "Like Me" was released on their YouTube channel.
+On 17 August, filming/work began for the upcoming musical.
+On 19 August, the official music video for the single "Like Me" was released.
 The music video does not feature the version remixed by Eric Kupper.

-On September 22, the group announced that they would be touring in November, the tour has 1 Brazilian (São Paulo) and 2 Portuguese (Lisbon, Braga) stops.
+On 22 September, the group announced that they would be touring in November, the tour has 1 Brazilian (São Paulo) and 2 Portuguese (Lisbon, Braga) stops.
 The tour starts as Forever United.
-2 days after the tour was announced, Any Gabrielly announced that she was going to start her solo career, therefore announcing her departure from the group.
+On the same day, Any Gabrielly announced that she was going to start her solo career, therefore announcing her departure from the group.
 She revealed that Simon Fuller will continue to be her manager and that he will help in the search for a new Brazilian member.
-On October 18, Noah Urrea announced via his Instagram profile that he was going to start his solo career, effectively announcing his departure from Now United, and Zane Carter, one of the 12 winners of the Now United Bootcampers in Abu Dhabi would replace him in representing the USA.
-On October 19, the group announced that the search for the 19th member from Portugal officially started.
-At the end of October, the group spent 4 days in Saud-Arabia.
+On 18 October, Noah Urrea announced via his Instagram profile that he was going to start his solo career, effectively announcing his departure from Now United, and Zane Carter, one of the 12 winners of the Now United Bootcampers in Abu Dhabi would replace him in representing the USA.
+On 19 October, the group announced that the search for the 19th member from Portugal officially started.
+At the end of October, the group spent 4 days in Saudi-Arabia.
 During this time, they filmed a music video for one of their singles in which R3HAB will once again be a co-performer.
-On October 31, Now United released the music video for Mélanie's highlight song "All Night Long".
+On 31 October, Now United released the music video for Mélanie's highlight song "All Night Long".
 The music video served as a memory of their previous tour and as an invitation to the Forever United Tour.
 It also had scenes shot in the studio with Mélanie and Any.